-If you've been inspired by the thousands of runners taking part in the London Marathon but haven’t exercised for a long time, it can be incredibly daunting to – literally – get yourself up running.
+If you've been inspired by the thousands of runners who took part in the London Marathon but you haven’t exercised for a long time, it can be incredibly daunting to – literally – get yourself up and running.

-For a bit of inspiration the Virgin Sport Hackney Festival of Fitness takes place on May 20.
-30,000 people of all ages will take to the streets in Hackney, East London, some to take part in the Hackney Half Marathon, others to join free yoga, boot camps and dance classes, as well as to listen to live music and enjoy local food and drink.
+For a bit of inspiration the Virgin Sport Hackney Festival of Fitness takes place every summer.
+This year, 30,000 people of all ages took to the streets in Hackney, East London, some to take part in the Hackney Half Marathon, others to join free yoga, boot camps and dance classes, as well as to listen to live music and enjoy local food and drink.

 One You Couch to 5k

 Running is a great way to get fit and avoid costly gym membership.
 One You Couch to 5k, developed with Public Health England, is designed for complete beginners - it’s a nine-week program that helps you gradually build up to exercising for 5km, alternating between running and walking.
 Virtual trainer Laura tells you when to walk and run, while a countdown timer shows how much time you have remaining.
 It might seem a distant goal, but with a bit of help, you'll smash through the 5K barrier in no time.

 Runkeeper helps improve fitness by tracking a host of activities, including running, cycling, walking and even skating.
 Hit ‘Start’ and the app uses your phone’s GPS to track each activity including distance travelled, calories burned and location.
 As you exercise you get real-time audio updates informing you of your progress.
 What we like about Runkeeper is that it works for all fitness levels – you can set your own goals or follow professionally-designed training plans from a beginner’s 5k to a marathon.